tsholmes/KSASM/Spec.md

 | addrBaseOffAB | directBase   | `addrBase+offA`   | `[addrBase+offA]`   | `addrBase+offB`   | `[addrBase+offB]`   |
 |               | indirectBase | `[addrBase]+offA` | `[[addrBase]+offA]` | `[addrBase]+offB` | `[[addrBase]+offB]` |

+### Value Modes
+When executing, operand values are read as the data type specified in the instruction and expanded into the largest similar type:
+- u8, u64, p24: Unsigned (64-bit unsigned integer)
+- i16, i32, i64: Signed (64-bit signed integer)
+- f64: Float (64-bit double precision floating point)
+- c128: Complex (128-bit pair of double precision floating points)

+The operands are then converted between value modes depending on the form of instruction
+- `A = op(B)` convert B to A's value mode prior to execution
+- `A = op(A, B)` convert B to A's value mode prior to execution
+- `An = op(A_Bn)` convert B to Unsigned prior to execution
+- `An = reduce(Ai where Bi=n)` convert B to Unsigned prior to execution
+- `if (condition(A)) PC = B` convert B to Unsigned prior to execution

+Some operations noted below always convert to `Float` before execution, converting back to A's value mode before storing the result.

 ## Opcodes

 * TODO: arithmetic vs logical shift